hashicorp/terraform-website/content/source/docs/enterprise/before-installing/reference-architecture/vmware.md

 switching.)
 In addition, having workloads failover to a DR datacenter with tools like VMware Site Recovery Manager or utilizing stretched clusters provides recovery in the case of a total data center outage.
 See the Disaster Recovery section.

-Additional failover can be provide by the Active/Active installation mode.
+Additional failover can be provided by the Active/Active installation mode.

 #### Terraform Enterprise Servers (VMware Virtual Machine)